 The feeling of dissatisfaction and tiredness was obvious both in Bucharest and Berlin with participants at the debates suggesting that they do not feel that they are making much progress.
 As a consequence, they were questioning the effectiveness of their protests.
 This soul-searching and questioning is not unique to the Romanian #rezist movement: the article of Immanuel Wallerstein which we reproduced in the report speaks something similar happening in the USA.

 Protests are the equivalent of emotional outbursts and they are successful when that energy can be focused towards actions that can be made immediately and have either immediate or short-term effect.

 Civic activism (and the collaboration between civic groups) is the solution to the long-term changes that the participants at the panel were mentioning; and so is managing expectations.
-This is perhaps the best seen into the history and beginnings of any big, international activist group.
-Civic activism however, to be successful, needs to be cause/area specific.
+This is perhaps the best seen in the history and beginnings of any big, international activist group.
+Civic activism, however, to be successful, needs to be cause-/area-specific.
 Beyond this, to affect politics and policies, one needs to engage more fully with the political processes.

 This was inspired by the article written by Bianca Cheregi and Dumitru Bortun on the “two Romanias” and their different and at times, incompatible values and by the feeling of the participants at both panels that they were too often preaching to the converted (something that social media facilitated all too well).